arthur-hds/arthur-hds/README.md

 - OneTick
-  >A Python project designed to automate the scheduling and sending of messages, enhancing efficiency and productivity.
+  >A Python project designed to automate the scheduling and sending of WhatsApp messages, enhancing efficiency and productivity.

 Technology:
 - Python;